a-jaxell/Exercises/src/main/java/org/Labb3/README.md

 1. class Warehouse
     1. All functionality has to have a test
+       1. TDD - red - green - refactor
     2. Add new product, require name when created
+       1. method for adding new product to warehouse
+       2. Somewhere to put the products (ArrayList, List)
     3. Modify existing product, (change name, category...)
+      1. setters for name and other fields
+      2. run a private method inside of product
     4. get all products
+      Return a copy of the array that stores the objects
     5. find a product with unique id
+      1. find using the UUID
     6. get all products sorted after name (a-z)
+       1. Create a natural order using CompareTo
     7. Get all products created after a certain date
+      1. use dateCreated.after(Date.now()) /.before to check wether date objects differ
     8. Get all products modified after being created( dateCreated != dateLastModified)
 2. class Product
    1. Fields